 The recent theory of ornaments (McBride 2014) aims at answering these challenges.
 It defines conditions under which a new datatype definition can be described as an ornament of another.
 In essence, a datatype ornaments another if they both share the same recursive skeleton.
-Thanks to the structural ties relating a datatype and its ornament, the functions that operate only on the structure of the original datatype can be semi-automatically lifted to its ornament.
+Thanks to the structural ties relating a datatype and its ornamented counterpart, the functions that operate only on the structure of the original datatype can be semi-automatically lifted to its ornamented version.

 The idea of ornaments is quite appealing but has so far only been explored formally, leaving open the question of whether ornaments are just a theoretician pearl or have real practical applications.
-This paper aims at addressing this very question.
-Although this is still work in progress and we cannot yet draw firm conclusions at this stage, our preliminary investigation is rather encouraging.
+This